Plans and Documents

 Unified Planning Work Program (UPWP)The Unified Planning Work Program (UPWP) is adopted annually by the Brunswick Area Transportation Study (BATS) and identifies the major transportation planning activities to be undertaken for the coming year.
 An important element of the UPWP is the continuing update and maintenance of land use, demographic, and travel data needed to apply the regional travel demand model, which forecasts travel demands based on population and employment projections along with transportation facilities and services.

-- BATS FY 2020 Unified Planning Work Program (UPWP), Draft
+- BATS FY 2023 Unified Planning Work Program (UPWP) - Final

-- BATS FY 2019 Unified Planning Work Program (UPWP), Final
+- BATS FY 2022 Unified Planning Work Program (UPWP) - Final

 Transportation Improvement Program (TIP)